What to do

 You must sign into each session with your name and phone number.
 Staff will keep it on file for at least 3 weeks.
 If someone feels sick later and tests positive for COVID-19, the City can help everyone get tested.

-You cannot play team sports or share equipment with people who don’t live with you
+You cannot play contact sports with people who don’t live with you

-You should not play any team sports where there is any contact, or where a ball or other equipment must be touched by people outside your household.
-This includes soccer, basketball, martial arts, bocce ball, and Frisbee.
+You should not play any team sports where might be any contact between people outside your household.
+This includes soccer, basketball, and martial arts.

 See which SF parks are open

-Outdoor museums, historical sites, and public gardens are open.
-Outdoor areas of the SF Zoo are open.
+Zoos, museums, historical sites, and public gardens are open.

-Parks are open, although playgrounds and picnic areas are closed.
+Parks are open, although picnic areas are closed.
 All dog parks are allowed to open.

 Check with San Francisco Recreation and Parks to see what's closed.